 COVID-19 (coronavirus) and the flu have many similarities and differences.
 Find out what to know and how to protect yourself from these diseases.By Mayo Clinic Staff

 During the COVID-19 pandemic, you may have heard that coronavirus disease 2019 (COVID-19) is similar to the flu (influenza).
-COVID-19 and the flu are both contagious respiratory diseases caused by viruses.
+COVID-19 and the flu are both contagious respiratory diseases.
+They are both caused by viruses.
 They have some common symptoms.
-But through closer comparison, they can affect people differently.
-Also, since the flu has been around much longer, doctors know more about how to treat and prevent it, while they continue to learn more about COVID-19.
+But COVID-19 and flu infections can affect people differently.
+Also, since the flu has been around much longer, health care providers know more about how to treat it, while they continue to learn more about COVID-19.

 The viruses that cause COVID-19 and the flu spread in similar ways.
-They can both spread between people who are in close contact (within 6 feet, or 2 meters).
+They both can spread between people who are in close contact.
+They can spread farther when people are in a poorly ventilated indoor space.
 The viruses spread through respiratory droplets or aerosols released through talking, sneezing or coughing.
 These droplets can land in the mouth or nose of someone nearby or be inhaled.
-These viruses can also spread if a person touches a surface with one of the viruses on it and then touches his or her mouth, nose or eyes.
+These viruses also can spread if a person touches a surface with one of the viruses on it and then touches the mouth, nose or eyes.

-COVID-19 and the flu have many signs and symptoms in common, including:
+COVID-19 and the flu have many symptoms in common, including:

 - Shortness of breath or difficulty breathing